vipul-katlana/MarvelDemo/README.md

 # MarvelDemo

 # About
 The purpose of this project is to develop a sample app using MVVM architecture.
-For fetching a data we use Marvel API (https://developer.marvel.com/) This project has been built using UIKit and third party dependencies.
+For fetching a data we use Marvel API (https://developer.marvel.com/) This project has been built using UIKit.

 ## Features